-In 2020, the Company participated in the Baltic and Warsaw Stocks Market Making Programme.
-The service was provided to 8 Issuers: AUGA group AB, City Service SE, Grigeo AB, Inter RAO Lietuva AB, Novaturas AB, Olainfarm AS, OMX Baltic Benchmark Fund and Vilkyškių Pieninė AB.
-After East West Agro AB cancelled the service as of June, and after reduction of the service price for Novaturas AB as of April, the total revenue of the service decreased by 20% in the second half of 2020.
-In 2020, the share trade turnover generated by Orion Securities as a market maker reached EUR 4.74 million, and the average generated monthly turnover reached EUR 395 thousand.
-The market maker made over 10.7 thousand orders (42.6 orders per day) and concluded internal control

-9.96 thousand contracts (39.7 contracts per day).
-The average share of turnover of formed positions reached 22%.
-The contribution of Orion Securities as a market maker to the liquidity of stock trading was much larger than of others Nasdaq Baltic market makers.
+In 2021, the Company participated in the Baltic and Warsaw Stocks Market Making Programme.
+The service was provided to 7 issuers: AUGA group AB, City Service SE, Grigeo AB, Inter RAO Lietuva AB, Novaturas AB, OMX Baltic Benchmark Fund, and Vilkyškių Pieninė AB.
+After Olainfarm AS has left the stock exchange in October, revenue decreased by 4.5% in the second half of 2021.
+In 2021, the share trade turnover generated by Orion Securities as a market maker amounted to EUR 3.05 million, and the average generated monthly turnover reached EUR 254 thousand.
+The market maker made over 7.5 thousand orders (30 orders per day) and concluded 7.34 thousand contracts (29.4 contracts per day).
+The average share of turnover of formed positions reached 20%.
+The contribution of Orion Securities as a market maker to the liquidity of stock trading was much larger than of other Nasdaq Baltic market makers.